Icydeath/ffxi-addons/README.md

 **canteen** - When in Omen this will run your toon to the goblin and grab a canteen. (within 50 yalms)

-**Quetz** - Updated quetz script.
-Very robuse version that focuses on multiboxing.
-It can be problematic getting it to work correctly.
-Check out quetz2 if you are having issues.

-.. more new additions ..

-**Quetz2** - A reworked quetz script - less buggy, more consistant version.
-See the readme

-**Naga** - Like Quetz script but for Naga.
-I've added config settings to the script so you can customize it for each toon.

-**Azi** - Like Quetz script but for Azi.
-I've added config settings to the script so you can customize it for each toon.

 **furrow** - A modified version of the original furrow script by me.
 See furrow2 for even more features.

 **furrow2** - A more robuse version of furrow, still based off the original script but with more options.
 Note: Some features may still not be finished.